An Attempt to Define “The Sacred Feminine”

 – sober, tender joy of the sacred feminine,

 Within the Catholic Church is the Virgin Mary as a representation of the Sacred Feminine.
-She is a powerful image and feminine energy for many in that staunchly patriarchal religion.
+She is a powerful image and representation of feminine energy for many in that staunchly patriarchal religion.
 Yet, I personally, always found her too disempowered and watered down as a powerful female force and have shied away from embracing this limited divine feminine representation.
 When did the Virgin Mary ever rage or party down?
 Come on now… a real Sacred Feminine energy can really let loose and mountains will tremble, rightly so, at times.
 (Kali – in the Hindu traditions… now she can really let loose.
 You go, girl!
-Though sometimes I think you might be a bit too destructive, but that’s just me…)
+There are times we definitely need your energies to destroy what needs to come down.)

 Okay, my ‘Recovering Catholicism’ is showing… total disclosure here.
 But what Sacred Feminine force would inflict such guilt and shame on all of her children as the Catholic/Christian churches have done?